Michael Nakazawa

 Masatsugu Nakazawa (中澤 公胤, Nakazawa Masatsugu), better known by the ring name Michael Nakazawa (中澤マイケル, Nakazawa Maikeru), is a Japanese professional wrestler and judoka signed to All Elite Wrestling (AEW).

 Early life

-Nakazawa attended Tokai University before studying abroad in the United States were he obtained an MSc Sports Science at the United States Sports Academy (USSA) Graduate School.
-Nakazawa's father, Kazunari Nakazawa, is an associate professor at Tokai University and director of the American Football club.
+Nakazawa attended Tokai University before studying abroad in the United States where he obtained an MSc Sports Science at the United States Sports Academy (USSA) Graduate School.
+Nakazawa's father, Kazunari Nakazawa, is an associate professor at Tokai University and director of the American football club.

 Professional wrestling career

 Independent circuit (2005–2019)

 Nakazawa is best known for his tenure with DDT Pro-Wrestling where he is a former KO-D Tag Team Champion (with Kenny Omega), Jiyūgaoka 6-Person Tag Team Champion and DDT Extreme Champion.
 Throughout his career he has also wrestled for New Japan Pro-Wrestling, Michinoku Pro, Big Japan Pro Wrestling and All Japan Pro-Wrestling.
 Nakazawa studied in the United States and is a fluent speaker of English.
 He often acted as an interpreter for English-speaking foreign wrestlers in Japan and through this relationship he met Kenny Omega, a now-Executive VP at AEW, with whom he has shared a ring 35 times, both as an opponent and as a tag team partner.